goughy12/Get-GithubRelease/README.md

 ## Parameters

 ```
 -Repo <string>              The GitHub repository in the format "owner/repo".

 -List                       When provided, lists all GitHub release tags and available assets, then exits.

 -Asset <string>             The asset name or wildcard pattern to download.
 (Default: "*")

--ReleaseTag <string>
-Default: "latest"
-The release tag to use.
+-ReleaseTag <string>        The release tag to use.
 If "latest" is specified, the latest release is retrieved.

--DownloadFolder <string>
-Default: current directory
+(Default: "latest")

-The folder where the downloaded asset will be saved.
+-DownloadFolder <string>    The folder where the downloaded asset will be saved.
+(Default: current directory)

--Extract <bool>
-Default: True
-Indicates whether to extract the release asset if it is an archive.
+-Extract <bool>             Indicates whether to extract the release asset if it is an archive.
+(Default: True)

--SevenZipPath <string>
-Default: "C:\Program Files\7-Zip\7z.exe"
-The path to the 7-Zip executable.
+-SevenZipPath <string>      The path to the 7-Zip executable.
+(Default: "C:\Program Files\7-Zip\7z.exe")

--ExtractFolder <string>
-Default: "$DownloadFolder\<repo-name>"
-The folder where the asset will be extracted if it's an archive.
+-ExtractFolder <string>     The folder where the asset will be extracted if it's an archive.
+(Default: "$DownloadFolder\<repo-name>")

--DeleteArchive <bool>
-Default: True
-When true, deletes the downloaded archive file after extraction (if applicable).
+-DeleteArchive <bool>       When true, deletes the downloaded archive file after extraction (if applicable).
+(Default: True)
 ```

 ## Examples